 Proving that larger than life couture can be just as ethereal as Dior’s minutiae, Valentino’s collection decidedly erred on the side of enormous proportions.
 Featuring an array of all white creations that appeared to be floating in the air as models were seated atop aerial hoops and swings; the clothes served as blank canvases that had pops of colour and imagery projected onto them with the soothing sounds of FKA Twigs in the background belting out a melody.
 Call it a couture Cirque du Soleil if you must!

-With kitsch slogans like "No photos please" and "Sorry I'm late, I didn't want to come" featured on their past creations, even the most fashionably unaware have come across a Viktor and Rolf dress or two, as they’ve been notorious for launching a slew of memes online in the past.
+With kitsch slogans like "No photos please" and "Sorry I'm late, I didn't want to come" featured on their past creations, even the most sustainable fashionably unaware have come across a Viktor and Rolf dress or two, as they’ve been notorious for launching a slew of memes online in the past.
 And just like before, they’ve resorted to some much needed humour during these testing times with looks aptly split up between the moods of ‘anxiety, confusion and love’ or as they describe it, “Three wardrobes for three different mindsets in these extraordinary times of change”.
 Keep an ear out for the slapstick background narration that is sure to enchant and amuse you.

 For Carice Van Houten, aka Melisandre of Game of Thrones fame, “The night was dark, but full of couture,” as she played muse to Dutch designer Iris Van Herpen’s latest haute couture creation.
 Yes, we did mention creation (singular) as the futuristic designer focused on just one couture garment this season that didn’t disappoint.
-The dress in question, aptly titled ‘Transmotion’ encapsulates biomimicry with its petal-like blooming structure and filaments shooting out that almost appear as though they’ve been plucked in their natural state.
+The sustainable women's clothing dress in question, aptly titled ‘Transmotion’ encapsulates biomimicry with its petal-like blooming structure and filaments shooting out that almost appear as though they’ve been plucked in their natural state.

 Published by: Vibhuti Vazirani/ 2020-08-22